 About me

-I am now a 4-th year Ph.
+I am now a 5-th year Ph.
 D candidate in the College of Civil Engineering at Hunan University, supervised by Prof. Chao Zhang.
 I joined Prof. Zhang’s UNSAT lab in 2020 as a 3-rd year undergraduate student.

-In the UNSAT lab, I belong to a six-member group focusing on stress state and constitutive relation for unsaturated soil.
+In the UNSAT lab, I belong to a seven-member group focusing on stress state and constitutive relation for unsaturated soil.
 I assisted Prof. Zhang in managing this group and worked closely with the other five members.
-In addition to my research regarding desiccation cracking in porous media, I deeply participate in the research of the other five members, e.g., clay pore structure evolution via small-angle neutron scattering and small-angle scattering X-ray scattering, development of swimming robot in granular environments, deep-buried soil’s anisotropies in fabric, stress and modulus, loading collapse phenomenon in high-expansive clay, etc.
+In addition to my research regarding desiccation cracking in porous media, I deeply participate in the research of the other six members, e.g., clay pore structure evolution via small-angle neutron scattering and small-angle scattering X-ray scattering, development of swimming robot in granular environments, deep-buried soil’s anisotropies in fabric, stress and modulus, loading collapse phenomenon in high-expansive clay, etc.

 Research interests